 We invest in the commercial real estate debt market, with a focus on originating senior commercial mortgage loans, and we may invest in other secondary target investments, including mezzanine loans, B-notes, CMBS, CLOs and preferred equity investments.
 Such investments are subject to risks of delinquency, foreclosure and loss.
 The ability of a borrower to repay a loan secured by an income-producing property typically is dependent primarily upon the successful operation of the property, as opposed to the borrower's independent income or assets.
 If the net operating income of the property is reduced, the borrower's ability to repay the loan may be impaired.
-The net operating income of an income-producing property can be affected by numerous factors, including:
+The net operating income of an income-producing property can be affected by numerous factors, including, but not limited to:

-- tenant

-- mix;

-- success of tenant businesses;

-- property management decisions, including decisions on capital improvements;

-- property location and

-- condition;

-competition from similar properties;

-- changes in national, regional or local economic conditions;

-- changes in regional or local real estate values:

-- changes in regional or local rental or occupancy rates:

-- changes in interest rates and in the state of the debt and equity capital markets, including the availability of debt financing for commercial real estate;

-- changes in governmental rules, regulations, and fiscal policies, including real estate taxes, environmental legislation and zoning laws;

-- environmental contamination;
+- tenant mix: - success of tenant businesses and tenant bankruptcies; - property management decisions, including decisions on capital improvements; - property location and condition; - competition from similar properties; - changes in national, regional or local economic conditions: - changes in national, regional or local real estate values; - changes in national, regional or local rental or occupancy rates; - changes in interest rates and in the state of the debt and equity capital markets, including the availability of debt financing for commercial real estate; - changes in governmental rules, regulations and fiscal policies, including income tax regulation, real estate taxes, environmental legislation and zoning laws; - environmental - contamination;